Introduction / Help

 Draw your area of interest1.
 Please Note!
 The buttons allowing you to draw only become available when you have zoomed the map into a map scale (Found below the map on the right hand side) of 1:64,000 or higher.

 2. Draw a point or area on the map to represent the specific area you are interested in searching.
 A 500m buffer will automatically be created around your drawn shape.
+When drawing a polygon, shading will show the area that will be enclosed as the sides are drawn.
+The polygon can be closed automatically by double clicking at the end of the penultimate line.

 3. You can add more points or areas to the map at any point if required (Please note: you cannot draw a mix of points and areas).